Dave-team/Knowledge-base/Productivity.md

 - Being productive is about optimizing time to spend more time on things you enjoy doing
 - Consider time boxing what you're working on to avoid situations where you spent too much time
 - Write down your most important goals and regularly check against these notes to ensure you're working on the most important thing
+- Listen to your body: there will be times when you feel low energy - pushing through this is likely counterproductive.
+Instead, recharge and realize you can be productive again a different time

 ## Process
 - Planning in the morning: